These essays on the 20 best Sinophone writers under 40 were first published in the May 2012 issue of Taiwan-based Unitas Magazine (聯合文學雜誌)

 A collection of four short stories, mostly linked in some way to history.
 'The Clay Lord' recounts the experiences of a sculptor.
 'Ying Zhu', a story of travel through Sichuan and Tibet, should be read alongside the preface to Seven Tones

 entitled 'Their Voices'.
 In 'William', the main character falls in with a Chinese-Canadian man named William and from there, a deeper story about heritage develops.
 'The Year of the Drama' is a novella that tells the story of childhood and adolescence as seen through the movies, and gives the history of several decades of Chinese cinema as seen through the personal experience of one man.15.
-Huang Liqun (Taiwan) – Stories Told in a Dark Caveby Chen Yuxuan (trans.
+Sabrina Huang Liqun (Taiwan) – Stories Told in a Dark Caveby Chen Yuxuan (trans.
 Poppy Toland)

 Photo provided by the author